Raghukashyap1143/OCI/OCI Documentation/Tempate/Templatedoc.md

 ##  Deployment Handlers

-This feature allows you to pre-deploy some resources, like Key-Pair & Default VPC.
+This feature allows you to pre-deploy some resources, like Key-Pair & Default VCN.

 Take the steps below to get started: